 NOVEMBER 2025 LECTURE: The Lancashire gentry in the sixteenth and seventeenth centuries

-Steven is a native of Oldham, but for many years has lived in West Berkshire.
+Steven is a native of Oldham.
 An environmental scientist/town planner by profession, his final post was as Director of Environment/Head of Planning for a local authority.
 Since retiring, Steven has spent some of his time researching his family history, which has rekindled his long standing interest in the socioeconomic history of Lancashire.
-His talk will explore who were ‘the gentry’; the huge variations in their wealth, land ownership, and their role in society; the debate about the ‘rise and fall’ ir the gentry in general; what we know (or think we know) about the Lancashire gentry; and then consider how these issues are reflected in the story of his ancestors, the Shuttleworths of Asterley, near Whalley.
+His talk asks who were ‘the gentry’.
+He talks about the huge variations in their wealth, land ownership, and their role in society; the debate about the ‘rise and fall’ ir the gentry in general; what we know (or think we know) about the Lancashire gentry; and then considers how these issues are reflected in the story of his ancestors, the Shuttleworths of Asterley, near Whalley.

 [Image: Easterley Farm, formerly known as Asterley, in the 1950s]